StatCan/aaw/docs/en/index.md

 ## Cloud Storage

-Cloud storage offers several advantages for data science and machine learning, particularly in terms of scalability, accessibility, and cost-effectiveness.
+_Cloud storage offers several advantages for data science and machine learning, particularly in terms of scalability, accessibility, and cost-effectiveness._

 Firstly, cloud storage enables data scientists to store and process large amounts of data without having to worry about the limitations of local storage.
 This is particularly important in the context of machine learning, where large datasets are required for training and testing models.
 Cloud storage allows data scientists to scale up their storage capacity as needed, without having to invest in expensive hardware.

 Secondly, cloud storage allows data scientists to access data from anywhere, using any device with an internet connection.
 This enables collaboration across geographically distributed teams and allows data scientists to work remotely.
 Additionally, cloud storage makes it easier to share data with other stakeholders, such as business partners or customers.
 Finally, cloud storage is typically more cost-effective than on-premises storage, particularly for smaller organizations or those with limited IT resources.

-In summary, cloud storage offers several advantages for data science and machine learning, including scalability, accessibility, and cost-effectiveness.
-These benefits enable data scientists to store and process large amounts of data, collaborate effectively, and make better use of their resources.

-Cloud storage offers numerous advantages over traditional on-premises storage solutions.
-One of the key benefits is the ability to easily scale up or down your storage needs with just a few clicks, without having to purchase and install additional hardware.
-With cloud storage, you only pay for the amount of storage you use, making it a cost-effective solution for businesses of all sizes.

-Another advantage of cloud storage is that it offers greater accessibility and flexibility.
-Your data can be accessed from anywhere with an internet connection, making it easier for remote workers to collaborate and share files.
-Additionally, cloud storage providers often offer advanced security features, such as data encryption and access controls, to help protect your data from unauthorized access or data breaches.

 Overall, cloud storage is a reliable and convenient solution for storing and managing your data.
 Whether you need to store large amounts of data or just a few files, cloud storage makes it easy to manage your storage needs without the hassle of traditional storage solutions.

-The platform provides several types of storage:
+The AAW platform provides several types of storage:

 - Disks (also called Volumes on the Kubeflow Notebook Server creation screen)
 - Buckets ("Blob" or S3 storage, provided through MinIO)